Juniper/JP4Agent/README.md

 jnprP4vmx.tgz    : Contains all the images/packages needed to run VMX in a container
 ```
 Note: Please contact Juniper to get 'jnprP4vmx.tgz'. <br>
-Contacts listed at the bottom of this page.
+Contacts are listed at the bottom of this page.

 #### System Requirements
 ```